Princess Peach: Super Mario series

 Peach made her debut as Princess Toadstool in the 1985 platform game Super Mario Bros. on the Nintendo Entertainment System (NES).
-The story involves King Bowser Koopa kidnapping her and hiding her in one of eight dungeons, necessitating Mario and Luigi to find and rescue her.
+The story involves King Koopa kidnapping her and hiding her in one of eight dungeons, necessitating Mario and Luigi to find and rescue her.
 After navigating his way through eight worlds and defeating King Koopa over a pit of lava, Mario receives a "Thank you, Mario!" from the princess as a hero's reward.
 A sequel to the game was released in Japan in 1986 as Super Mario Bros.
 2 and was eventually released in North America as part of Super Mario All-Stars in 1993, titled Super Mario Bros.: The Lost Levels.
 Like its predecessor, the game involves Mario or Luigi attempting to rescue the princess from Bowser.
 In 1988, the princess was upgraded to a playable character on the NES with the release of a second sequel titled Super Mario Bros.
 2. As one of four playable characters in the game, she had the unique ability to float over obstacles.
 The game was made from a preexisting Japanese game named Yume Kōjō: Doki Doki Panic to repurpose it for a Western audience; thus, Princess Toadstool was used in place of Lina, one of the characters in the Japanese version.
 In the NES game Super Mario Bros.
 3 (1988), Mario embarks on a quest to rescue seven kings from Bowser's Koopalings but eventually discovers that Peach has been kidnapped by Bowser.
 After Mario's quest to rescue the princess is complete, she rewards him with a joke and a dismissive "Bye bye".